Zaid-Ajaj/the-elmish-book/chapters/elm/extended-counter.md

-# Extend the Counter
+# Extended Counter: Styling and Conditional Rendering

-Starting with our [Counter](counter.md) sample application, we can play around a little bit and extend it to get a better feeling to how the user interface DSL works.
+Starting with our [Counter](counter.md) sample application, we can play around a little bit and extend it to get a better feeling to how the user interface DSL works: using static styles, dynamic styles and conditional rendering.

 Initially the counter looks like this: